US deporting more and more people to Eritrea - a country it says tortures and kills its citizens - WFIN

 Eritrea, which borders Ethiopia, Djibouti and Sudan in the Horn of Africa, has for years refused to provide U.S. immigration authorities with the documents needed to repatriate Eritreans, and those who are denied asylum can end up in a state of limbo.

 To force Eritrea’s hand, in September 2017, the Department of Homeland Security announced that it would stop issuing a wide range of U.S. visas to Eritreans.
-Since then, the number of Eritreans deported has spiked by over 50 percent, an increase ICE has attributed to the heightened pressure.
+Since then, the number of Eritreans deported has spiked by over 50%, an increase ICE has attributed to the heightened pressure.

 The U.S. deported about 62 Eritreans in the year since the sanctions announcement, and an ICE spokesperson told ABC News that at least a dozen more people have been deported since October.